jcjzl/Living-in-Boca-Raton/Dish1_sushijin.md

 4. Cooking spade

-   For stiring the ingredients, you should have a handy cooking spade like this.
+   For stirring the ingredients, you should have a handy cooking spade like this.

    ![Cooking Spade](pot333.jpg)
    *Cooking Spade*